galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > - The first dataset (consensus) is a fasta file containing the final assembly (1461 contigs).
+You may notice that the result (contigs number) you obtained is sligthy different from the one presented here.
+This is due to the assembly algorithm.
 > > - The second and third dataset are assembly graph files.
+These graphs are used to represent the final assembly of a genome, they are based on reads and their overlap information.
+Some tools such as [Bandage](http://rrwick.github.io/Bandage/) allow to visualize the assembly graph.
 > > - The fourth dataset is a tabular file (assembly_info) containing extra information about contigs/scaffolds.
 > >
 > {: .solution}